RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Only accept input from first controller**

-If enabling this option, only the first controller detected during startup will send its input to ES-DE.
-This is a good way to limit potential chaos with mutliple users fighting over which games to start.
+If enabling this option, only the first controller detected during startup will send its input to ES-DE (the keyboard input is unaffected by this setting and will be enabled regardless).
+This is a good way to limit potential chaos with multiple persons fighting over which games to start.
 Disconnecting and reconnecting controllers while ES-DE is running may change what is considered the first controller.
 This setting does not affect the emulators in any way, it's only applied to ES-DE.

 **Configure keyboard and controllers**